namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 In 'japanese_dictionary_gui.py', function 'search_entry' : add features translate meaning results to the same language as your text input and visualize to Dictionary Box.
 However, it just visualizes a small part of meaning results, that's weird.

+Update scripts of scenario for chatbot for more extensive responses.

 5.Reference projects:
 https://github.com/yas-sim/handwritten-japanese-ocr
 https://github.com/AtomCrafty/KanjiStrokes